MEET: MARCIA J. RIEKE, PRINCIPAL INVESTIGATOR FOR THE WEBB TELESCOPE NIRCAM AND PROFESSOR OF ASTRONOMY AT THE UNIVERSITY OF ARIZONA

 Rieke came to the University of Arizona (UA) in 1976 and has made seminal contributions to infrared astronomy.
 Her contributions to astronomical research, to instrument development and to service to the astronomical community in public policy and outreach are recognized internationally.
 She also has been active in using Arizona's ground-based telescopes and a member of the UA College of Science's Galileo Circle Fellows.

-Marcia Rieke was born in Hillsdale, Mich. and grew up in Midland, Mich., where the presence of Dow Chemicals headquarters made science a topic of interest for kids throughout the school system.
+Marcia Rieke was born in Michigan, where the presence of Dow Chemicals headquarters made science a topic of interest for kids throughout the school system.
 Rieke received her undergraduate and graduate degrees in physics from the Massachusetts Institute of Technology, Boston, Mass.

 She was elected a fellow of the American Academy of Arts and Sciences, joining the ranks of former vice presidents and Supreme Court justices, Nobel and Academy Award winners and prominent executives.